 Please note: The historic chapels are no longer in use as functioning chapels for funeral services

 Our old chapels were used for over 150 years and will remain an important focal point for the cemetery at Cheltenham.
+Now a café and wake venue, this historic building will carry on being at the heart of Cheltenhams Bouncers Lane Cemetery.

 In the early 19th century burial space in Cheltenham’s churches was proving inadequate for the elderly and unwell who moved to the spa town.